List of NBA drafted players from Serbia

-Center Darko Miličić (#2) is the highest drafted player from a Serbia-based club.

 Czech forward Jan Veselý (#6) is the highest drafted non-Serbian player from a Serbia-based club.

 The following is a list of men's basketball players that have played in a Serbia-based club before the NBA draft.
 The list has not included Serbian players selected in the draft while playing for a club based outside Serbia.

 The National Basketball Association (NBA) holds an annual draft where teams select eligible players to join the league.